thingsboard/thingsboard.lwm2m.demo.client/README.md

     Additional fields:

-        "Title" - OTA name
+        "title" - OTA name

-        "Version" - OTA version
+        "version" - OTA version

-        "File Name" - The name used for storing the OTA on the client
+        "fileName" - The name used for storing the OTA on the client

-        "File Size" - OTA size in bytes
+        "dataSize" - OTA size in bytes

 In this mode, the file settings for current FW in ThingsBoard LwM2M Demo Client (in JSON format) will contain the data sent to ObjectId = 19.

 After receiving the OTA file, validation will be performed based on:

-    Checksum
+    checksum  (SHA256)

-    File Size
+    dataSize

     The file name will be set according to the value sent in ObjectId = 19.